 Yet, one specific animal seemed to elude us – lions.
 We saw no lions during our entire time in South Africa – which is really weird.
 We spent an entire day following lion tracks in a private nature reserve, and another day driving around Kruger National Park looking for lions.
 By the time we got to Etosha National Park, we started thinking we’d been hit with a kind of curse and we’d never see a lion.

 Etosha is one of Namibia’s most famous points of interest, alongside the red dunes of Sossusvlei, the Fish River Canyon and Swakopmund.
 All sights were part of the amazing overland Namibia safari we joined together with 10 other adventurous souls.
-We travelled with Wild Dog Safaris and opted for the 23-day African Odyssey, also venturing into nearby Botswana, but for those that have less time the 14-day Namibian Experience is a great introduction to the country.
+We travelled with Wild Dog Safaris and opted for the 23-day African Odyssey, also venturing into nearby Botswana and visiting Victoria Falls, but for those that have less time the 14-day Namibian Experience is a great introduction to the country.

 What to see in Etosha National Park